primap-community/primap2/docs/source/data_format/interchange_format_examples.md

 All optional dimensions (see [Data format details](data_format_details.md)) can be added as optional columns.
 Secondary categories are columns with free format names.
-They are listed as secondary columns in the metadata dict.

 Column names correspond to the dimension key of the xarray format, i.e. they contain the terminology in parentheses (e.g. `area (ISO3)`).